sarkershantonu/sarkershantonu.github.io/notes/review-lineageOS-oneplus3T.md

 - mount volumes
 - Copy zipped LineagesOS
 - Copy your favorite google apps, i like nano version
+- from recovery, goto folder where you have copied and install both zips
+- reboot and done
 4. (optional) : Install Google Apps